 (page 208) I really like his introduction to Clifford algebras.
 I could not get traction on the subject from Hestenes’ book on the subject.
 Now I know a short definition as well as a purpose for them.
 I am tempted to try a more complete introduction in the sense of filling in more details.
 Here are some resulting notes on Clifford algebras.

 (page 219) Penrose describes how a loop thru orientation space may be unshrinkable, indicating that the space is not simply connected.
 I had previously described that space but failed to make the elementary observation that the space was not simply connected.
 I sort of missed the punch line.
+Now I am trying to figure out for what values of n the pth Clifford group is n-connected.

 (page 222) Penrose requires coordinate patches to be consistent when they overlap by threes.
 Conventional definitions do not require this.
 It seems obvious that Penrose is right.
 In n dimensions n+1 coordinate patches necessarily overlap at some point.
 I suppose that if they agree by threes they all agree by transitivity.